estehdev/NeobeeDoc/vtl_library.md

 &nbsp;

 ### dateSubDay()
-Returns date and time in format: yyyy-MM-dd HH:mm:ss that is the result of subtracting the given date and number of days
+Returns date and time in format: yyyy-MM-dd HH:mm:ss that is the result of subtracting given number of days from given date.

 #### Example
 vtl: `$library_date.dateSubDay('2023-05-31 12:34:56', 2)`